FacturX-NET/FacturXDotNet/docs/src/guides/about.md

 ---
 title: About
+outline: deep
 ---

 <script setup>
-import { data } from '../dependencies.data.ts'
+import { data as dependenciesData } from '../dependencies.data.ts'
+import { data as envData } from '../env.data.ts'
-import Licenses from '../components/Licenses.vue' import { VPTeamMembers } from 'vitepress/theme'
+import Dependencies from './components/Dependencies.vue' import { VPTeamMembers } from 'vitepress/theme'

 const members = [